310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Kanata %}
-um… books get drenched wet whenever i read them, so…
+um… [books] get [drenched wet] whenever i read them, so…

-i don't want to ruin your precious book. please do read it for me instead, chiaki.
+i do not want to [ruin] your precious [book]. please do read it for me instead, chiaki.
 {% endbubble %}

 {% bubble Chiaki %}